Updated September 26, 2019

-Many online drivers ed programs claim to be the “most popular” or “#1 in the industry” and maybe one of them actually is - who knows?
+Many online driver's ed programs claim to be the “most popular” or “#1 in the industry” and maybe one of them actually is - who knows?
 We think you just need to choose a course that (a) is actually licensed in your state, (b) is taught by professional instructors, and (c) receives positive reviews from customers.
-We narrowed our recommendations to online drivers ed programs that are highly popular on the web (as evidenced by number of users) and have at least 90% positive reviews on customer feedback websites that have at least 1,000 reviews from customers of the drivers ed company.
+We narrowed our recommendations to online driver's ed programs that are highly popular on the web (as evidenced by number of users) and have at least 90% positive reviews on customer feedback websites that have at least 1,000 reviews from customers of the driver's ed course.

-- Also offers behind-the-wheel training in TX, CA, and GA.
+- Also offers behind-the-wheel training in Texas, California, and Georgia.

-- Our research on DriversEd.com turned up: over 1.0 million monthly users, 94% of reviews are Great or Excellent (Trustpilot), A+ BBB rating
+- Our research on DriversEd.com turned up the following: over 1.0 million monthly users, 94% of reviews are Great or Excellent (Trustpilot), A+ BBB rating

 - State approved in TX, CA, PA, FL, GA, IL, NV, OH, OK

-- Courses from $50 to $120 depending on your state (can be lower when Aceable is offering a discount - check the website).
+- Course prices range from $50 to $120 depending on your state (can be lower when Aceable is offering a discount - check the website).

 - Can take the course on your smartphone or computer.
 Downloadable course app.
 Hey, you gotta have something to do on the treadmill!